Ematrix163/Dublin_Bus_Project/README.md

 *Frontend*:

-All javascript files used to create the user interface.
-Built using React javascript framework.
+All JavaScript files used to create the user interface.
+Built using React JavaScript framework.
 Diagram below.

--frontend

 ```
 ├── public